ethereum/ethereum-org/views/content/greeter.md

 #### Using Remix

-If you don't have Solc installed, you can simply use the online compiler.
-Copy the source code above to the [online solidity compiler](https://remix.ethereum.org) and it should automatically compile your code.
+If you don't have Solc installed, you can simply use the online IDE.
+Copy the source code (at the top of this page) to [Remix](https://remix.ethereum.org) and it should automatically compile your code.
 You can safely ignore any yellow warning boxes on the right plane.

 To access the compiled code, ensure that the dropdown menu on the right pane has `greeter` selected.
 Then click on the **Details** button directly to the right of the dropdown.
 In the popup, scroll down and copy all the code in the **WEB3DEPLOY** textbox.